-- 1. Enter your security code, then press \ + partition number (0-2).
+- 1. Enter your security code, then press \ + partition number (0-8).
 Entering partition number 0 will return the keypad to its original partition. - 2.
-LOG-ON TO AAAA PART.
-X COMPLETE

-The keypad will remain in the new partition until directed to go back to the original partition, or until 2 minutes has elapsed with no keypad activity.
+LOG-ON TO AAAA The keypad will remain in the new partition until directed to go to another partition, or until 2 minutes has elapsed with no keypad activity.